Struggling to get interviews?

 Honors & awards

-Under honors and awards, highlight academic and non-academic achievements from your time in high school.
-You can leave out accomplishments from your elementary and middle school days.
+Under honors and awards, highlight academic and non-academic achievements from high school.
+You can leave out accomplishments from elementary and middle school.

 Here are a few examples of achievements to highlight: